ethtang/CountriesExplore/README.txt

 # README for CountriesExplore #

 PURPOSE OF PROJECT: My app for the AP CS P Create Performance Task.
 Filters a dataset into filtered lists and selects one point based on user input.
-For a detailed explanation, please see the "Create PT Written Response.docx" file.
+For a detailed explanation, please download and view the "Create PT Written Response.docx" file.

 HOW TO START THIS PROJECT: Click on the link in the repository description.
 Click View Code.
 Click Show Text to view the JavaScript code.